Photronics (PLAB)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Photronics’s EPS grew at a remarkable 31% compounded annual growth rate over the last five years, higher than its 8.1% annualized revenue growth.
+Photronics’s EPS grew at a spectacular 31.7% compounded annual growth rate over the last five years, higher than its 7.5% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 Photronics Trailing 12-Month EPS (Non-GAAP)

-Diving into the nuances of Photronics’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Photronics’s operating margin declined this quarter but expanded by 15.2 percentage points over the last five years.
-Its share count also shrank by 5.7%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+Diving into Photronics’s quality of earnings can give us a better understanding of its performance.
+As we mentioned earlier, Photronics’s operating margin was flat this quarter but expanded by 14.3 percentage points over the last five years.
+On top of that, its share count shrank by 6.8%.
+These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 Photronics Diluted Shares Outstanding

-In Q4, Photronics reported EPS at $0.52, up from $0.48 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Photronics’s full-year EPS of $2.08 to grow 3.8%.
+In Q1, Photronics reported EPS at $0.40, down from $0.46 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Photronics’s full-year EPS of $2.02 to grow 2.5%.

 9. Cash Is King

-Photronics has shown impressive cash profitability, and if maintainable, will be in a position to ride out cyclical downturns more easily while continuing to invest in new and existing products.
-The company’s free cash flow margin averaged 19.8% over the last two years, better than the broader semiconductor sector.
+Photronics has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 15.1% over the last two years, slightly better than the broader semiconductor sector.

 Photronics Trailing 12-Month Free Cash Flow Margin